 The transcripts of these discussions are invaluable as documents for researchers, historians, artists, as well as members of the public interested in the history and significance of Bitef.
 Since the beginning of the Cold War, when this festival was the only point for the theatrical meeting of East and West, and Meeting the Authors was an opportunity for the most important theatre artist to exchange their opinions and experiences, the program has changed its name and form several times, keeping up with the spirit of the times and trends on the global performance art stage.
 Known under the names - Meeting the Creators, Meeting the Audience, Thematic Meetings with the Audience, and finally, Meetings with the Authors - this program did not change its essence; it was and remains a space for organizing impressions after watching the shows, but also a space where the audience can ask the authors questions or comment their work.

 At the 51st Bitef, the format of the Meeting the Authors will not differ significantly from last year, when this program was devised as a one-on-one chatroom, with one author and one moderator, short and clear questions, a 45-minute limit for the discussion, which includes questions from the audience.
 In addition to the authors of the productions, the participants may also include other members of their companies, who might be interested in hearing the opinions of the Belgrade audience.
 During the discussionsthey will be seated in the audience, which helps keeping the discussions less formal.

-The conversations with foreign companies will be in English and with companies from Serbia and the region in local languages; English interpretation will be provided for foreign guests.
+The talks with foreign guest will be held in English, and with authors from Serbia and countries in the region - in the local language, with interpretation provided for foreign guests.